SysBioInra/RBApy/README.rst

  - `uniprot.csv`: protein data downloaded from uniprot.
 Users can modify this file (but it is usually not necessary) or replace it with a uniprot file of their own (at their own risk if important columns are missing!).
+ - `unknown_proteins.tsv`: proteins used to define enzymes in the SBML file that could not be retrieved in uniprot.
+User should replace values tagged as `[MISSING]` with a uniprot identifier, an average protein (ids of the type `average_protein_xxx` as defined in `proteins.xml`) or leave empty for spontaneous reactions.
- - `cofactors.csv`: for every protein, lists name, chebi identifier and stoichiometry of cofactors.
+ - `cofactors.tsv`: for every protein, lists name, chebi identifier and stoichiometry of cofactors.
 Based on the last column (containing uniprot annotation), user should check inferred values and fill in fields tagged as `[MISSING]`.
 Important: if annotation says that there is *no* cofactor, *do not* remove line from csv file.
 Ignore name and chebi fields and set stoichiometry to 0.
- - `subunits.csv`: this file is used to retrieve the stoichiometry of a protein within its enzymatic complex.
+ - `subunits.tsv`: this file is used to retrieve the stoichiometry of a protein within its enzymatic complex.
 For every ambiguous entry, gene name and protein name are provided for proper identification.
 User should read annotation field and provide `[MISSING]` stoichiometry.
- - `location_mapping.csv`: this file is used to link uniprot location ids with user-defined compartment ids.
+ - `location_mapping.tsv`: this file is used to link uniprot location ids with user-defined compartment ids.
 For every uniprot location, user may fill in a name compartment.
 These may or may not be the compartments defined in the SBML.
 The idea behind this file is that it can be used to fuse compartments or ignore them.
    If the field is left empty (or `[MISSING]`), a compartment named after uniprot location is created.
- - `locations.csv`: this file lists proteins for which uniprot has no location data.
+ - `locations.tsv`: this file lists proteins for which uniprot has no location data.
 Protein and gene names are given to help fill in missing locations.
-Note that locations *must* correspond to names defined in `location_mapping.csv`.
-If fields are left empty or `[MISSING]`, proteins are assumed to be located in `Cytoplasm` (or user-defined couterpart as defined in `location_mapping.csv`.
+Note that locations *must* correspond to names defined in `location_mapping.tsv`.
+If fields are left empty or `[MISSING]`, proteins are assumed to be located in `Cytoplasm` (or user-defined couterpart as defined in `location_mapping.tsv`.

 In order for the RBA results to be relevant, please fill in as much information as possible.
 Every time you provide new information, please